christopherwira/anon-auth-zkp-set-membership/data/README.md

 on the terminal to run the Jupyter Notebook server.

-Open the `.ipynb` file using the Jupyter Notebook browser and follow the instruction inside the notebook.
+Open the `.ipynb` file using the Jupyter Notebook browser and follow the instructions inside the notebook.